100 Million Dollar is a [sh..] load

 Please note:

-The math here is fussy and, at best, a reasonable estimate.
+The math here is fussy, and this is a reasonable estimate at best.